 To inspect a connected Source element, simply unfold its contents in the Stack or navigate through its various properties in the Properties Panel.

-If a Reader is connected, you will notice that by default all its parameters have a purple Shared logo.
+If a Reader is connected, you will notice that by default, all of its parameters have a purple Shared logo.
 This is because the Source connects to the Reader, rather than making a local copy of it, and it displays its settings in the Stack.
 Any changes made in the Stack will have the same effect as if you had selected the Reader in the Project Panel and changed the settings in the Properties Panel.

-To learn more about the concept of sharing, see the dedicated section, as well as the section dealing with override through Unsharing.
+To learn more about the concept of Sharing, see the dedicated section, as well as the section dealing with override through Unsharing.